ricedh/drafts/01-palladio.md

 ---
 title: Using Palladio to Visualize Ads
-author: Clare Jensen, Kaitlyn Sisk, and Aaron Braunstein ...
+author: Clare Jensen and Kaitlyn Sisk
+...

 This page discusses the geographic digital tool Palladio and its use to visualize paths of runaway slaves collected from capture notices.

 ## Rationale
-*What's the point?*

 Scholarship on fugitive slaves has identified several geographic trends in the directions taken by runaways.
 Some slaves temporarily "laid out" in the vicinity of their owner's farm or plantation, while others ran farther with the intent to stay with relatives or to reach freedom.
 Franklin and Schweninger's research found that "slaves living in the Lower Mississippi River Valley or in Mississippi and Alabama were more likely to run south and west than north," making Texas and Mexico possible destinations for runaway slaves [(Franklin and Schweninger, 112)](index.html#bibliography).